FrankLawrence/Obsidian-Vault/Computer Programming/Operating Systems/Processes and Threads.md

 4. Killed by another process (involuntary)

 ## Process Management
-There are a few popular was of managing processes:
+There are a few popular ways of managing processes:
 - `fork`: Creates a new process
 	- Child is a "private" *clone* of the parent
 	- Shares *some* resources with the parent